tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 ### 5.8 Floor Integrity

-The system is designed so that the redemption floor of LOOP can only remain constant or increase over time.
+### 5.8 Non-Eroding Redemption Floor

+YieldLoop maintains a non-eroding redemption floor that reflects verified settlement backing available at the conclusion of completed execution cycles.
+The non-eroding redemption floor is an accounting property of settled surplus and backing discipline.
+It does not represent a guarantee of appreciation, a target value, or a promise of future economic gain.
+The redemption floor may remain static for extended periods and is subject to execution outcomes, settlement verification, and protocol-defined constraints..
 Protocol-owned liquidity, overcollateralized backing, and surplus routing mechanisms prevent floor erosion and eliminate death-spiral dynamics.

 YieldLoop does not optimize for short-term upside at the expense of long-term solvency.